kubeedge/ianvs/docs/proposals/simulation/simulation.md

 # Benchmarks for Edge-cloud Collaborative Lifelong Learning

-Artificial intelligence technology has served us in all aspects of life, especially in image, video, voice, recommendation system, etc. It has brought breakthrough results.
+Artificial intelligence technology has served us in all aspects of life, especially in image, video, voice, recommendation systems, etc. It has brought breakthrough results.
 AI Benchmark is designed to measure the performance and efficacy of AI models.
 There are already many authoritative AI Benchmark systems in the traditional AI field.
 As an emerging direction of edge AI, the corresponding Benchmark development is not perfect, and there are generally problems such as insufficient paradigm coverage, inactive communities, no edge/cloud side involved, and few test samples.
 The specific research results of AI Benchmark for cloud-side-device collaboration can be found in this [document(in chinese)](https://github.com/iszhyang/AI-Benchmark-for-Cloud-Edge-Device).

 As a very promising community in edge AI Benchmarking, ianvs still has the following problems to be solved